Countries A to C

 BELARUS (BEST: 6TH IN 2007)

 Belarus finally made their first appearance in a Eurovision final in 2007.
 Their first attempt in 2004 fell at the pre-selection, and despite a quite arbitrary late replacement of song that won a national final their 2005 entry failed also.
 Such tinkering with their originally chosen entry has become almost an annual saga, with little noticeable benefit in contest week.
 They were fourth time lucky in 2007 and made a top six finish.
-The rule change for 2008 meaning top tenners don’t get automatic final places the next year was changed just when it was Belarus turn to benefit, and their record has continued to be by far the worst of the ex-Soviet republics.
+The rule change for 2008 meaning top tenners don’t get automatic final places the next year was changed just when it was Belarus turn to benefit, and their record from then on was very patchy.
+They haven’t competed since 2019, as their 2021 entry was rejected for being too political and from 2022 they have joined Russia in being excluded due to the invasion of Ukraine.

 BELGIUM (BEST: WON IN 1986)